 - Throughout their time enrolled with Redemption Prison Ministry, the student will receive other books and study helps to aid their study and understanding of the Bible.

 Our ministers; Revs.
-Rudy de Vries, Marty Slingerland and Richard Vander Vaart, seek to visit many of the Ontario, Pacific and Atlantic Region prisons on a regular basis.
+Rudy de Vries, Marty Slingerland, Richard Vander Vaart, and Mitchell Ramkissoon seek to visit many of the Ontario, Pacific, Atlantic and Prairie Region prisons on a regular basis.
 This is done to provide a face to our ministry, an opportunity for our students to personally interact with us regarding their studies, and a time for open discussion and prayer.

-Revs. de Vries, Slingerland and Vander Vaart also meet with inmates who have requested a visit through their Chaplain even though they may not be currently enrolled in our Bible courses.
+Revs. de Vries, Slingerland, Vander Vaart, and Ramkissoon also meet with inmates who have requested a visit through their Chaplain even though they may not be currently enrolled in our Bible courses.

 We provide support to eligible students taking their first steps back into society.

-The Stepping Out Support Team has regular meetings with their student including Scripture meditation, prayer, an around the table sharing time, and time spent discussing the core member’s life “on the street” in all of its various components.
+Our reintegration teams have regular meetings with their student including Scripture meditation, prayer, an around-the-table sharing time, and time spent discussing the core member’s life “on the street” in all of its various components.